Python-Markdown/markdown/docs/contributing.md

 Reference issues and pull requests liberally after the first line.
-Include a summary of the changes/additions made without replicating the content of the documentation or release notes.
+Include a summary of the changes/additions made without replicating the content of the documentation or changelog.
 This is where an explanation of the choices made should be found.
 References to issues and pull requests should only provide the context in which a choice was made.
 However, the commit should be able to stand on its own.